yzerlaut/graphs/README.md

 # Graphs

-Get your plots right, all along your analysis workflow.
-A layer on top of *matplotlib* to achieve flexible data visualization across different mediums.
+*Get your plots right, all along your analysis workflow.
+A layer on top of _matplotlib_ to achieve flexible & high-standard data visualization across different mediums.*

 Typically a data science project involves:

 ### Data mining in Jupyter Notebooks

-### Automation on analysis
+### Analysis automation (on full dataset) using scripts

-### Nice rendering for exports to publication-quality
+### Exports to multi-panel figures for final reports

 ## Installation